Ephraim Hawley House: Structure

 The first lean-to was built shortly after the main house was completed and is used as a buttery (room) or pantry.
 The exterior walls are solid two-inch-thick oak boards.
 When the lean-to was built, the roof was extended, without a break, to within six feet six inches of the ground and gave the house its saltbox shape.
-The second lean-to addition was added before 1881 when stairs were installed in front of the kitchen fireplace, the front roof was raised to a full two-stories in height, the second floor was partitioned into five rooms, turning the house into a two-family residence.
-The original hand-riven oak clapboard exterior siding and original rafter feet are preserved in the leant-to attics.
+The second lean-to addition was added before 1881, when stairs were installed in front of the kitchen fireplace, the front roof was raised to a full two-stories in height, and the second floor was partitioned into five rooms, turning the house into a two-family residence.
+The original hand-riven oak clapboard exterior siding and original rafter feet are preserved in the lean-to attics.

-Captain Robert Hawley

-In 1787, Captain Robert Hawley gifted the house to his son Eliakim when he married his second cousin Sally Sara Hawley.
-Sally Sara Hawley lived in the house for 60 years until her death in 1847.

-Truman Bradley

-In April 1881, Schaghticoke Indian Truman Mauwee, or Truman Bradley, bought the house from Charles Nichols Fairchild for $450 ($100 in cash and a $350 mortgage to Fairchild) and completed the second floor Colonial Revival renovations.
-In October 1882, Bradley sold the house to his neighbor Clarissa Curtis for $525 ($175 cash and Curtiss assumed the $350 mortgage to Fairchild).

-Farm Highway

-On December 7, 1696, the Farm Highway, present-day Nichols Avenue Connecticut Route 108, was laid out by the Stratford selectmen to the south side of Mischa Hill.
-The highway was 12 rods wide, or 198 feet, where Broadbridge Brook runs off the south side of Mischa Hill, at Zachariah Curtiss, his land, and at Captain's Farm.
-Broadbridge Brook runs off Mischa Hill west of the present-day intersection of Route 108 and the Merritt Parkway and flows southwesterly to Broadbridge Avenue in Stratford.

-In October 1725, when the Connecticut Colony approved the Parish of Unity, they referred to the Farm Highway as Nickol's Farm's Road.
-The Nichols Avenue portion of Route 108 in Trumbull is the third-oldest documented highway in Connecticut after the Mohegan Road, Connecticut Route 32 in Norwich (1670) and the King's Highway, or Boston Post Road Route 1 (1673).